 The work method and bottom-up approach are the channels through which grassroots’ needs and priorities are integrated into GFMD’s agenda and local media benefit from the network.
 At the same time it helps the delivery of valuable inputs to stakeholders at the international, regional and local levels.

-International multilateral organizations (OECD, World Bank, United Nations Agencies, the AU, OAS, EU, ASEAN and others) and national actors such as regulatory agencies, as well as the media industry can therefore improve their policies and strategies and benefit from having a representative body of media development organizations with expertise and a strong network throughout the developed and developing world.
+International multilateral organizations (OECD, World Bank, United Nations Agencies, the AU, OAS, EU, ASEAN and others) and national actors such as regulatory agencies, as well as the media industry can therefore improve their policies and strategies and benefit from having a representative body of media development organisations with expertise and a strong network throughout the developed and developing world.
 GFMD and its members provide feedback, highlight standards and ethics and help target key development issues that the multilateral actors care about.

 As stated in our founding agreement in Amman, we support the creation and strengthening of independent, sustainable journalism and pluralistic media, as defined by the declarations of UNESCO at conferences in Windhoek, Almaty, Santiago de Chile, Sana’a and Sofia.

 GFMD’s vision is summarised in a code of practice developed by and for its members as a common ethical framework to which GFMD members commit themselves.
 Our aims foster:

 - Collaboration: We act together to increase strategic coherence and foster collaboration, connection and community among journalism support, free expression, and media assistance organisations, including tech or human rights actors.

 - Knowledge, Standards, and Skills Sharing: GFMD is strengthening capacity and skills of journalism and media support and development groups, and promoting best practices and professional standards of the sector.
 GFMD leverages expertise that exists within the journalism support and media development sector to provide the most current and practical knowledge and experience to its members and community.Promoting and disseminating research and analysis on the impact of media in social and economic development.